BlockchainCommons/GordianSeedTool-iOS/README.md

 ## Version History

+### 1.0 (15), April 12, 2021

+* You can now back up a seed by printing its SSKR shares.
+Access this from Seed Detail > Decrypt > Export Menu > Export as SSKR Multi-Share > Set group and share parameters > Next > Print All Shares.
+* The printed SSKR shares can be cut apart into share "coupons" that would then be distributed to the share trustees.
+Each coupon has a "receipt stub" that can be retained by the seed owner.
+* A seed can be reconstructed from SSKR share coupons by scanning them using the main screen Scan button.
+As shares are scanned, a HUD shows the progress of reconstructing the seed from the SSKR shares.

 ### 1.0 (14), March 31, 2021

 * The Scan function now has a "Paste" button at the bottom.
 This allows a ur:crypto-seed or ur:crypto-request on the clipboard to be entered as if the same UR was scanned in a QR code. (#46)